 The Courts Belong to the People

-While our rights to appear pro se are recognized by every court in the land, most of us find the process so intimidating that we either don’t show up or show up unprepared.
+We have the right to appear pro se (“for ourselves”) in every court in the land, but most of us find the process so intimidating that we either don’t show up or come to court unprepared.
 While non-appearance results in a loss through default, ineffective appearance is just a slower, more painful loss.

-On the other hand, when pro se litigants have the courage to appear, judges often patronize (at best) or ignore (at worst) us.
-We are tolerated just long enough for the barest appearance of due process, then defeated by opposing counsel and a complicit judge acting like old college roommates.
+Even when pro se litigants come prepared for court, judges often patronize us (at best) or ignore us (at worst).
+We are tolerated long enough for the barest appearance of due process, then tossed aside by opposing counsel and a complicit judge who act like old college roommates.

 The Courts Belong to Those Who Use Them

 A lawsuit is no fun, especially when your opponent has a lawyer and you don’t.
 Unrepresented people lose their cases mostly on procedure, not facts or law.